 Baxby Settlers in United States in the 20th Century

 - Ella Baxby, aged 18, who landed in America from Liverpool, England, in 1910

-- John Baxby, aged 56, who emigrated to the United States from Liverpool, England, in 1919
+- John Baxby, aged 56, who immigrated to the United States from Liverpool, England, in 1919

 - Edward Wilfrid Baxby (b.
 1930), pioneering British postal historian and philatelic writer